colin-gourlay/sundown-sessions/src/content/shows/6/index.md

 ---
 title: 'Show #6: Broadcast 24th July 2024'
-slug: 'featuring-to-be-determined'
+slug: 'featuring-the-thieves'
-description: 'featuring TO-BE-DETERMINED'
+description: 'featuring The Thieves'
 summary: 'Live on K107, THE SUNDOWN SESSIONS returns with...

+- The Thieves

+- Ramones

+- Plastic Bertrand

-- TO-BE-DETERMINED
+- The Human League

 - Talking Heads

-- Grinderman

-- Ramones

-- The Southern Death Cult

 - and much, much more...
 '
 keywords:
- - 'TO-BE-DETERMINED'
+ - 'The Thieves'
  - 'The Freshies'
  - 'Jags'
  - 'Radio Stars'